 Further declines in Spanish Mortgage business levels

-As expected Julys loan data in Spain shows a further decline both month on month and year on year.
+As expected loans in Spain decline in July.
+Showing a further decline both month on month and year on year.

-Given the overall situation the figures could have been a lot worse and we may as yet see further declines as the year progresses.
+Given the overall situation the figures could have been a lot worse.
+We may as yet see further declines as the year progresses.

-The non resident Spanish mortgage in market in terms of actual completions is at a virtual standstill.
-Unless the applicant was already committed to a purchase, bought off plan and completion is due and has in place a power of attorney to complete for them, due to travel restrictions most have been unable to select a property.
+The non resident Spanish mortgage market in terms of actual completions is at a virtual standstill.
+Unless the applicant was already committed to a purchase.
+Bought off plan and completion is due.
+Also have in place a power of attorney to complete for them, Due to travel restrictions most have been unable to select a property.

-Actual approved applications of potential buyers just waiting for a point when they can search for a property are still amazingly buoyant but at present they are stuck as just that approvals for lending and no property to buy.
+Actual approved applications of potential buyers, waiting for when they can search for a property are still amazingly buoyant .
+But at present they are stuck with approvals for lending, and no property to buy.

-The residential market saw an up tick in completions when lockdown finished but with adverse conditions in Spain it is difficult to see this continuing as people become more rather than less nervous about their job situation and the overall economic impact on Spain.
+The residential market saw an uptick in completions.
+Once lockdown finished.
+But with adverse conditions in Spain it is difficult to see this continuing.
+People may become more, rather than less, nervous about their job situation.
+Also the overall economic impact on Spain.

 No Government help to kick start Spanish housing market

-Unlike the UK there has been no short term encouragement from the government by way of reduced purchase taxes and given these are regional rather than national it is unlikely to happen.
+Unlike the UK there has been no short term encouragement from the government.
+By way of reduced purchase taxes.
+Given these are regional rather than national it is unlikely to happen.

-Madrid hardest hit region with COVID had already moved purchase taxes to 6% from 8% after the banking crisis and other regions either held the same or increased them despite low activity at that time so its difficult to see any positive action this time round either.
+Madrid the hardest hit region with COVID had already moved purchase taxes to 6% from 8%.
+After the banking crisis.
+Other regions either held the same or increased them.
+Despite low activity at that time.
+Therefore its difficult to see any positive action this time round either.